Wedding Budget Planner: A Comprehensive Planning Guide (2025)

 You'll find that seemingly simple wedding services often hide unexpected expenses.
 While venues charge corkage fees up to £40 per bottle, they'll also add cake-cutting fees of £2-5 for each guest.

 Your food and beverage costs will increase by 20-25% from service charges alone.
-Be prepared for overtime charges at £250 hourly and transport fees ranging from £50-500 for rentals.
+Be prepared for overtime charges of £250 per hour and transport fees ranging from £50 to £500 for rentals.

-Most venues require wedding insurance (£100-500), and you'll need to account for vendor service extras like clothing alterations and delivery charges.
+Most venues require wedding insurance (typically £100-500), and you'll need to account for vendor service extras, such as clothing alterations and delivery charges.

 Each wedding vendor works independently, so you'll want to review every contract carefully.
-While individual charges might seem manageable, these often-overlooked costs can quickly transform your wedding budget.
+While individual charges may seem manageable, these often-overlooked costs can quickly add up and transform your wedding budget.
 Pay special attention to the fine print where many of these charges are detailed, and build a buffer into your budget to cover these additional expenses.

 Last-Minute Add-On Expenses